 CONDITIONS APPLYING TO EMERGENCY RESPONSE AND CONTINGENCY PLANNING

-The Licensee shall implement and maintain the Spill Contingency Plan, dated April 2015, the Hazardous Materials Management Plan, dated April 2015, and the Risk Management and Emergency Response Plan, dated April 2015, as approved by the Board under Part B, Item 12.
+The Licensee shall implement and maintain the Spill Contingency Plan, the Hazardous Materials Management Plan, and the Risk Management and Emergency Response Plan, , as approved by the Board under Part B, Item 12.
 The Licensee shall comply with the Plan(s), and any changes deemed significant shall require the submission and subsequent approval of the Board in writing.

 The Licensee shall prevent any chemicals, petroleum products or unauthorized Wastes associated with the Project from entering Water.